waimea-jching/300DTD-assessment/Design.md

 ### Identified Need or Problem

 Replace this text with a clearly stated problem or need that exists that your project will attempt to solve / fulfil.

+**A website business for students that want to leave school to go forward with jobs and apprenticeships.**

 ### End-User Requirements